Seattle Hypoxic Ischemic Encephalopathy Lawyers

 When a baby suffers from hypoxic ischemic encephalopathy (HIE), the consequences can be devastating.
 It’s important that families who are dealing with this difficult situation have the right support and resources to help them through it.

-At Schroeter Goldmark & Bender, we understand how difficult it can be for families who are dealing with a hypoxic ischemic encephalopathy diagnosis.
-Our compassionate and experienced birth injury attorneys are experienced in handling cases involving HIE injuries and will use their knowledge, skills, and resources to seek justice for your child.
+At Schroeter Goldmark & Bender, we understand how difficult it can be for families dealing with a hypoxic ischemic encephalopathy diagnosis.
+Our compassionate and experienced birth injury attorneys have handled cases involving HIE injuries and will use their knowledge, skills, and resources to seek justice for your child.
 We are here to fight for justice on behalf of you and your family so that you can focus on providing the best care possible for your little one.

 It is imperative that you take specific legal action if your child was diagnosed with hypoxic ischemic encephalopathy (HIE) after delivery in Washington.
 First, compile all pertinent medical records, such as those related to pregnancy, birth, and postpartum care.
 These documents are necessary to create a chronology and detect any non-standard medical practices.